n8acl/wx_scroll/README.md

 # Installation/Setup

 ### Get OpenWeatherMap API Key
 For this you only need to obtain one API Key, and that is from OpenWeatherMap.
-To get this key go to [https://openweathermap.org/api](https://openweathermap.org/api).
+To get this key go to [https://openweathermap.org/api](https://openweathermap.org/api) and sign up for a free account.
+  - NOTE: This is a free account, but you are limited to 60 calls per minute and 1000 calls per day.

 ### Installing the Script